seaarcpho/plugins/plugins/fileparser/README.md

 Config files can also be nested.
 In this case, the deepest and most specific config is always used.

 Configs are searched and loaded dynamically when the plug-in is executed.
-They can be added, modified or removed while pv is running (I would advise against config modifications in the middle of a scan for new files).
+They can be added, modified or removed while pv is running (I would advise against config modifications in the middle of a folder scan).
 You can modify a config and (re)run the plug-in manually.
 Any config change will immediately be taken into account.

 Time to [setup the plugin](#Example-installation-with-default-arguments) and [start your first `parserconfig` file](#`parserconfig`-examples)!